tadscottsmith/docker-trunk-recorder-dashboard/README.md

 ### Option 1: Auto-Discovery (Default)
 - Start using the dashboard right away
 - System automatically tracks new talkgroups as they appear
-- Edit talkgroup details through the web interface
-- Changes are saved automatically
+- Unknown talkgroups are saved to talkgroups.csv

 ### Option 2: Radio Reference Import
 1. Log in to [Radio Reference](https://www.radioreference.com)